netsampler/goflow2/docs/reflow-event-metadata.md

 encoder resolves sFlow-specific values from encoder config, `event.SFlow`, and generic `fields` in that order, depending on the value.

+When sFlow output needs sampled-header bytes and the event only has tuple or packet-model data, the sFlow encoder builds a synthetic sampled header locally.
+That keeps pseudo-packet construction tied to the only output format that requires it.

 `record_kind` is the generic record-shape marker. `packet` means the event carries packet/header bytes in `header_data`; `interface_counter` means the event carries interface counters; `template`, `options_template`, and